Property Advice

 • Energy efficiency compliance – with new energy efficiency mandates, properties must now adhere to minimum sustainability standards, including solar-ready infrastructure, water conservation measures, and insulation requirements.

-• Debt collection & legal support – new legal frameworks provide more tenant protections, making proper eviction processes essential.
+• Debt collection and legal support – new legal frameworks provide more tenant protections, making proper eviction processes essential.
 A managing agent can handle arrears, send legal notices, and guide landlords through lawful eviction procedures.

 • Tax optimization – the Section 13sex tax incentive allows deductions on new residential rental properties.
 A managing agent can advise on tax-efficient structuring of rental income.